 Another type of pain clinic is one that focuses primarily on prescribing opioid, or narcotic, pain medications on a long-term basis.
 The practice of long-term opioid management for chronic, non-cancer pain began in earnest a little more than twenty years ago.
 This practice is controversial because the medications are addictive.
 There is by no means agreement among healthcare providers that it should be provided as commonly as it is.20, 21

 Advocates for long-term opioid therapies highlight the pain relieving properties of such medications, but research demonstrating their long-term effectiveness is limited.22, 23

 Chronic pain rehabilitation programs

-Chronic pain rehabilitation programs are another type of pain clinic that focuses on teaching patients how to manage pain and return to work – and to do so without the use of opioid medications.
+Chronic pain rehabilitation programs are another type of pain clinic and they focus on teaching patients how to manage pain and return to work – and to do so without the use of opioid medications.
 They have an interdisciplinary staff of psychologists, physicians, physical therapists, nurses, and oftentimes occupational therapists and vocational rehabilitation counselors.

 The therapeutic interventions of interdisciplinary chronic pain rehabilitation programs consist of cognitive behavioral therapy, mild aerobic exercise and other types of physical therapy, and non-narcotic pain medication management.
 The goals of such programs are reducing pain, returning to work or other life activities, reducing the use of opioid pain medications, and reducing the need for obtaining healthcare services.

-Multiple reviews of the research highlight that there is high quality evidence demonstrating that these programs are moderately to substantially effective.29, 30
+Multiple reviews of the research highlight that there is moderate quality evidence demonstrating that these programs are moderately to substantially effective.29, 30

 In his review of the research, Turk31 found that patients in chronic pain rehabilitation programs reduce pain on average by approximately 35%, even after reducing opioid pain medications.